Aim for optimal hydration for your health.

 You’ve probably heard or read that people need eight 8-ounce glasses of water each day, but that’s not necessarily true. "that recommendation came from literature on weight management, but there are no studies proving the average person needs eight 8-ounce glasses of water," Clark says.
 In fact, your water needs are probably higher than this baseline.
 The American College of Sports Medicine recommends people drink 14 to 22 ounces of fluid two to three hours before exercise, 6 to 12 ounces of fluid every 15 to 20 minutes during exercise, and 16 to 24 ounces of fluid for every pound of body weight lost during exercise.

 While water is always your best choice, you don’t need to rely on H2O to satisfy your fluid needs.
 Beverages like tea, soda, coffee and juice all contribute to your daily total as do foods like soup, fruits and vegetables that are naturally high in water content (just be sure to read the nutrition labels on teas, coffees, juices and soups, as they can also contain sugar, sodium and extra calories).
-Because beverages that contain caffeine or alcohol can be dehydrating, you’ll want to make sure you drink plenty of water to offset your coffee or beer consumption.
 You can increase your intake by having a big glass of water first thing in the morning; keeping a bottle of water on your desk at work; drinking a glass at mid-morning and mid-afternoon; and being sure to drink before, during and after exercise.

 There are two ways to easily monitor your own body water status.
 Weigh yourself first thing in the morning and before and after exercise; then drink a pint of fluid for each pound you lose during your workouts.
 Or simply pay attention to the volume and color of your urine—it should be straw-colored or pale yellow, says Armstrong.